Learn Nuxt with a Collection of 100+ Tips!

 Lazy

 By default, data fetching composables will wait for the resolution of their asynchronous function before navigating to a new page by using Vue’s Suspense.
 This feature can be ignored on client-side navigation with the lazy option.
-In that case, you will have to manually handle loading state using the pending value.
+In that case, you will have to manually handle loading state using the status value.

 app.vue